Dennis Hatcher: International representative rowing

 Hatcher made his Australian representative debut at the 1978 World Rowing Championships in Copenhagen in the Australian men's lightweight eight.
 That crew won a bronze medal.

 For the 1979 in Bled, Hatcher was again in the Australian lightweight eight which finished in overall sixth place.

 Rowing selector

 Hatcher was a selector for Australian representative squads for six World Rowing Championships from 1989 to 1994 and for the 1992 Summer Olympics.
 Most notably, his involvement in the selection of the Oarsome Foursome rowing team for the 1990 World Rowing Championships along with coach Noel Donaldson and other national selectors.

+Sports administration

+Hatcher was appointed the inaugural Director of the Northern Territory Institute of Sport.
+He departed the Institute in 2000.
+From 2002 to 2009, he was the Assistant Director, Sports Science and Sports Medicine at the Australian Institute of Sport.
+He held major sports science and medicine in Qatar from 2009 to 2015 - Head of Sport Science at the Aspire Academy and then Head of Sports Science at the Aspetar Hospital.
+After returning to Australia, he established the consultancy Performance Matters that advised national sports organisations on high performance sport issues.